 You are admissible if you can demonstrate that your US citizen/US permanent resident immediate family member would experience “extreme hardship” if your application was denied.
 You may also be eligible under the Violence Against Women Act (VAWA).

 I was a member of a totalitarian political party.
-Am I eligible for a waiver?
+Am I eligible for a US waiver?

 If you can demonstrate humanitarian reasons (for example, reunification of a family) then you may be eligible.